 General Introduction

 This document is a compact reference guide to the ontology engineering method underlying the construction of the CIDOC CRM (ISO21127:2014) and its extensions.
 It is not intended as self-teaching material or as an introduction to newcomers in the field.
 It is intended as accompanying handbook for users that have received respective training by courses or other didactic material and are in a process to use the CIDOC CRM or its extensions, to map legacy data structures to it, or to develop further extensions.
 It aims at being as compact and comprehensive as possible.

+This guide describes a methodology for formal ontology development presented in the form of a simple process model of recommended steps and a series of distinct principles for consultation during conceptual modelling activities.
+These principles are deemed pertinent to the creation of information systems about scientific and scholarly knowledge using formal ontology, although in practice the scope of their application may be broader.
+The principles are arranged in thematic groups representing clusters of relevant, practical modelling issues and responses.
+They constitute a list of functional conclusions regarding key questions/problems recurrently encountered in conceptual modelling activities and have been arrived at through hands on, empirical engagement in ontology construction over the past twenty years.

+Ontologies, data models and information systems

+In the software industry, a data model is usually a formalized description of how to organize data in an information system.
+In the development of data models the developers will focus on how to organize the data to fulfil the customers’ specification of the functionality of the system.
+The focus will be on data consistency, ease of maintenance, use of storage and performance.
+A good information system should also be in line with the users’ mental model of the task to be solved.
+The developers must try to understand this mental model and use it at least as a starting point in the development of the technical data model used in the implementation of the system.
+Ideally the technical data model should be a formalization of the mental model expressed in some software specification language, for example UML.

+The border between technical data models and formalized conceptualization of parts of the real world is not clean-cut.
+There is a long tradition in computer science of using terms from psychology, linguistics and philosophy metaphorically.
+This adds to this fuzziness and blurs the distinctions between the real world, models of the real world and implementations of these models.
+This is especially visible in artificial intelligence, knowledge engineering and semantic technologies, the most innovative but also the most speculative fields of computer science.

-Formal ontologies are a means to describe information structures, such as database schemata, XML Data Type Definitions etc., also called “data models”.
+Formal ontologies are a means to describe information structures.
 They were developed by computer scientists in collaboration with philosophers from the mid 1990ies on, in order to overcome the idiosyncratic and mutually incompatible data models developed for the same subject matter by independent teams.
 In order to overcome this problem, the idea was and is to specify the relevant kinds of things (objects, people, places, events, time, concrete ideas etc.) and their possible relationships in the part of the universe covered by one or more information systems with the use of logical expressions.